campus-occupancy/campus-occupancy.github.io/index.md

 ## Community Feedback
 If you would like to help us improve the system, please take a couple of minutes to fill out the [Campus Occupancy Form](https://docs.google.com/forms/d/e/1FAIpQLSfnveBnx1LZj3YNTj0HMstZ6XzbBA0aZ_pJ9VzaPV4QQ84img/viewform).
 We are intrested in your experiance using the application.

+Feedbacks that we received:
+* Our styling looked messed up
+* Have more functionality for the map
+* Add a loading to the page.
+There is no indactor that the if the page was still loading it s data.
+* show more accurate data based on the square footage of the building

 ## Development history